jakobnissen/jakobnissen.github.io/posts/latency.md

 With package images in v1.9, precompilation has been massively improved and is in the grand scheme of things _done_, enabling speedups that are _actually_ an order of magnitude.

 But the keyword here is _enabling_ - the efforts only bear fruit if package authors exploit them.
-We've already seen many packages get serious about precompilation but I believe the package ecosystem is currently far behind [what Julia actually makes possible](https://sciml.ai/news/2022/09/21/compile_time/), and we could all have significantly lower latency if we only made use of the advances that have already been made.
+We've already seen many packages get serious about precompilation but I believe the package ecosystem is currently far behind [what Julia actually makes possible](https://sciml.ai/news/2022/09/21/compile_time/), and we could all have significantly lower latency if we only made use of the advances th[4;1034;950tat has been made.

 So - how do you do make your package precompilable as an author?
 The good news is that the same steps that reduce latency and enable precompilation are also things that improve the general code quality of your package.